tfulanchan/kau-docs/docs/486/index.md

 ### Unbundling the unbundled

 In the network economy, business activities should be unbundled when separating monopolistic network functions from competitive segments is necessary to promote fair competition and prevent discrimination.
-Unbundling can occur at different levels, from accounting to legal and ownership separation.

 "Unbundling the unbundled" means further modularizing and outsourcing business processes beyond the initial separation of activities.
 This offers increased flexibility and specialization but requires new coordination mechanisms to manage the complexity of the value web.
 The optimal degree of unbundling depends on balancing flexibility, economies of scope, and coordination costs within each organization.